-If your project users have created one (1) or more change orders, you MUST submit a request to your Procore point of contact who will run a migration script before enabling the Change Events tool.
-See Change Order Migration Process below.
+If your project users have created one (1) or more variations, you MUST submit a request to your Procore point of contact who will run a migration script before enabling the Change Events tool.
+See Variation Migration Process below.

 To maintain the integrity of your project's financial data, Procore strongly recommends that you do NOT disable the Change Events tool after it has been enabled on a project.
 While a Procore Administrator does have the ablity to submit a request to firstname.lastname@example.org to disable the tool on the backend of the Procore web application, doing so is discouraged and can result in the following:

 - Loss of change event reporting capabilities.
 This includes all of the project's change events information, such as Change Events, Rough Order of Magnitude (ROM), and Request for Quote (RFQ) data.

 - Loss of your project's change events data.
 This includes all of the project's change events information.
 However, it does NOT include Potential Variations (PCOs), Head Contract Variations (PCCOs), and Commitment Variations(CCOs).

 Variation Migration Process

 If you are requesting to enable the Change Events tool on a project after one (1) or more variations have been created, your Procore point of contact will need to run a migration script on your project.
 The purpose of this script is to create a new change event for every Head Potential Variation (Head PV) that exists.
 For each Head PV line item, a corresponding change event line item will be created in the new change event.